Desy Ratnasari

-Desy Ratnasari (born in Sukabumi, West Java, Indonesia on December 12, 1973) is an Indonesian actress, singer and politician of Sundanese descent.
+Desy Ratnasari (born 12 December 1973) is an Indonesian actress, singer and politician of Sundanese descent.
 She is currently serving as a member of the People's Representative Council from National Mandate Party.

 Life

 Ratnasari was born in Sukabumi in 1973.
 She was a model who became an actor, presenter and singer.
 She and her husband, Sammy, have one child.
 Amongst her films are the 1990 films Blok M and Guntur tengah malam and in 2001 she appeared in Telegram.

 In 1999 she won a Panasonic award for best Television actress.

 Political career

 In 2014, she was elected to become a member of the People's Representative Council by the West Java IV electoral district.
 She was reelected in 2019.